HaukurPall/ruv_dl/README.md

 # RÚV-DL

-This projected is motivated by https://github.com/sverrirs/ruvsarpur.
-The original plan was to fork that repo and improve upon it, but it was easier to approch the problem from scratch.

-RÚV-DL is
+RÚV-DL (`ruv-dl`) is terminal line client for downloading files from [RÚV](https://ruv.is/).

+It handles the following tasks:

-- A specialized RÚV graphql client
+- Query RÚV graphql API for program information
-- A wrapper around ffmpeg
+- Wraps ffmpeg to download the video files
-- A book-keeper
+- Caches and keeps track of downloaded files

 # Installation